Azure-Samples/azure-health-data-and-ai-samples/samples/FHIR-to-FHIR/API-for-FHIR-to-API-for-FHIR/docs/Error_Handling.md

         - When Bundle file failed to process.
 The FHIR Bulk loader will move the file to 'bundleserr' container with the details.
         - User can access these files and make required changes and re-pushed the files to 'bundle' container manually.

+        **NOTE** :
-        **NOTE** : There are cases when we get error from FHIR server like internal server error(500) or throttled(429).
-For such case user can manually re-pushed the files to 'bundle' container manually without making changes in file(but need to change file type from error to json before pushing)
+        1. There are cases when we get error from FHIR server like internal server error(500) or throttled(429).
+For such case user can manually re-pushed the files to 'bundle' container manually without making changes in file.
+        2. When user need to re-push the files they need to change file type from error to json.